-To operate the livewell, open the seacock located on the starboard side of the aft rigging compartment using the remote arm labeled livewell.
+To operate the livewell, first open the seacock located on the starboard side of the aft rigging compartment using the remote arm labeled livewell.
 The livewell pump is screwed directly into this seacock.
-Place the livewell switch at the helm in the on position and plug the drain fitting in the bottom of the livewell.
+Place the livewell switch at the helm in the on position.
 Water will enter through an inlet near the top of the livewell.
-The water will rise to a depth even with the strainer on the overflow fitting and drain overboard.
+The water will rise to a depth even with the overflow drain and drain overboard.
+Reference "Livewell/Washdown Layout" on page 8-16 for a layout diagram.